nsaphra/website_old/content/post/hands.md

 tags = ['personal']
 categories = []

+summary = "In August of 2015, my hands stopped working.
+This is what happened next."

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 # Use `caption` to display an image caption.